MultiAgentLearning/playground/README.md

 * Team (The NIPS '18 Competition environment): 2v2 where two teams of agents enter and one team wins.
 It tests planning, and tactics, and cooperation.
 The board is partially observable.
 * Team Radio: Like team in that a it's a 2v2 game.
 Differences are that the agents each have a radio that they can use to convey 2 words from a dictionary of size 8 each step.

-#### Why should I participate?

-* You are a machine learning researcher and similarly recognize the lack of approachable benchmarks for this subfield.
-Help us rectify this and prove that your algorithm is better than others.
-* You want to contribute to multi agent or communication research.
-This is first and foremost a platform for doing research and everything that we do here will eventually get published with generous (or primary) support from us.
-* You really like(d) Bomberman and are fascinated by AI.
-This is a great opportunity to learn how to build intelligent agents.
-* You want the glory of winning an AI competition.
-We are going to publicize the results widely.
-* You think AI is dumb and can make a deterministic system that beats any learned agent.

 #### How do I train agents?

 Most open-source research tools in this domain have been designed with single agents in mind.
 We will be developing resources towards standardizing multi-agent learning.
 In the meantime, we have provided an example training script in train_with_tensorforce.py.
 It demonstrates how to wrap the Pommerman environments such that they can be trained with popular libraries like TensorForce.